ikolith/citatel/docs/index.md

 I do not like working in a public repo.
 However, the whole idea was that this would be available for anyone to use, change, etc. so it's just an L I have to take.

-I welcome quetsions and suggestions. @ me on the server.
+I welcome questions and suggestions. @ me on the server.
 If you're not on the server how did you get here my guy?